rugyoga/minesweeper/README.md

  - harness, allows you to benchmark the computer player.
  It takes a third parameter, attempts, and it measures the time taken and the success rate of the computer player solving that many puzzles.
+ It has about a 75% success rate with dimension: 10, bombs: 10.
+Not bad...